by Sam Bocetta

 His work is why we have records of some of the earliest American newspapers due to his creation of the American Newspaper Directory in 1869.
 This archive was the first effort in early America to record the publication figures of newspapers around the growing country.
-This was an essential took for early American advertising.
+This was an essential tool for early American advertising.

 In 1870 Rowell published The Men Who Advertise: An Account of Successful Advertisers, Together with Hints on the Methods of Advertising.
 The only other manual at the time was published by the Philadelphia agency N.W.
 Ayer & Son; titled The Science of Advertising: A Manual for Advertisers, which published in 1874.

 A Growing Need

 The need for advertising increased substantially in the United States after 1870 as industrialization expanded across America so it could distribute products to an ever-growing market.
 To profit from this higher production rate, businesses needed to recruit their own workers as consumers of factory products.

 You may have heard of the “Company Store” before, and these two things go hand in hand.
 So the need for advertising grew as products were designed to meet the growing U.S. population’s needs on a larger scale.

-The total advertising spending in the US went from about $200 million total in 1880 to nearly $3 billion after the turn of the century.
+The total advertising spending in the U.S. went from about $200 million in 1880 to nearly $3 billion after the turn of the century.
 It is said that in the late 1800s, most advertising was done by a handful of companies numbering only 150.

 The records also show that these 150 companies spent around $50,000 each on advertising.
 By today’s standards, that equates to $1,300,000 in modern times.

 Contrasting that to the commerce statistics you see today, you can see that advertising has increased by a huge margin.
 Some cite statistics that put the ad spend in 2017 to be more than $205 billion.
-This is due largely in fact to advances in internet advertising which have recently eclipsed TV spending as the preferred way that companies place ads.
+This is due largely to advances in internet advertising which have recently eclipsed T.V. spending as the preferred way companies place ads.